Rosehip Seed CO2 - Organic

 (0)

-Our very special organic Rosehip Seed CO2 Total Extract is a carrier oil renowned for its many benefits for the skin due to the presence of skin-nourishing Vitamins A and E[4] and all three essential fatty acids: Alpha-Linolenic Acid (Omega-3), Linoleic Acid (Omega-6), and Oleic Acid (Omega-9).[5]
+Our very special organic Rosehip Seed CO2 Total Extract is a carrier oil renowned for its many benefits for the skin due to the presence of skin-nourishing vitamin E, all-trans retinoic acid (a form of vitamin A), essential fatty acids Alpha-Linolenic Acid (Omega-3) and Linoleic Acid (Omega-6), phytosterols, and Oleic Acid (Omega-9).[1]

 Size